connectomicslab/connectomemapper3/paper/paper.md

   the diffusion, fMRI, and EEG pipelines that estimate the structural and functional connectomes from raw dMRI, raw rfMRI, and preprocessed EEG data and the pairs of sub-cortical and cortical areas previously segmented.
-All connectome files employ a common naming convention, based on the current BIDS extension proposal (BEP) 17 for generic BIDS connectivity data schema, and can saved in a diversity of formats (`tsv`, `gpickle`, `mat`, `graphml`) compatible with the most popular software packages used in this field to perform complex network analyses (See next section for more details).
+All connectome files employ a common naming convention, based on the current BIDS extension proposal (BEP) 17 for generic BIDS connectivity data schema, and can be saved in a diversity of formats (`tsv`, `gpickle`, `mat`, `graphml`) compatible with the most popular software packages used in this field to perform complex network analyses (See next section for more details).